What is assistive technology and telecare?

-Assistive Technologies is a range of equipment designed to prompt and assist you with your everyday activities which have become difficult.
+Assistive technology is a range of equipment designed to prompt and assist you with your everyday activities which have become difficult.

 They support you to stay safe and independent in your own home for as long as possible.